josephhchen/neuralnetwork/README.md

 # neural net basics

-This project implements a simple neural network from scratch in first python, then C++
+i implementented a simple neural network from scratch in first python, then C++

-## Why?
+## why?

 idk learning C++ and getting into ML